 A critical variable affecting the likelihood of early human occupation is climate change, particularly increases in precipitation.
 Many of these early Stone Age sites are found in the desert interior in regions that have too little surface water today to support human life without modern technological aids.
-It is clear from this fact, and from the presence of fossil tufas indicating former spring activity, dried up lake beds, and wadis filled with alluvial sediments indicating much greater stream competence than today, that conditions must have been periodically wetter in the past, allowing the spread of grasslands, grazing mammals, and human hunters into the desert interior, and multiplying the pathways for movements and contact across the Peninsula from the Red Sea Escarpment to the Gulf Coast.
-Mapping of palaeo-channels, dating of lake sediments, and analyses of proxy climate indicators in speleothem sequences is beginning to create a clearer picture of the temporal and spatial pattern of climate variability, at least for the last 350,000 years (McClure 1976, Schultz and Whitney 1986, Sanlaville 1992, Parker et al. 2006, Fleitmann et al. 2007, Parker and Rose 2008, Parker 2009, Crassard et al. 2013, Rosenberg et al. 2013; Figure 2).
+It is clear from this fact, and from the presence of fossil tufas indicating former spring activity, dried up lake beds and wadis filled with alluvial sediments indicating much greater stream competence than today, that conditions must have been periodically wetter in the past, allowing the spread of grasslands, grazing mammals and human hunters into the desert interior and multiplying the pathways for movements and contact across the Peninsula from the Red Sea escarpment to the Gulf Coast.
+Mapping of palaeochannels, dating of lake sediments and analyses of proxy climate indicators in speleothem sequences are beginning to create a clearer picture of the temporal and spatial pattern of climate variability, given period.
+Peaks in the curve represent well-dated wet intervals rather than unusually wet intervals.
+Numbered intervals indicate marine isotope stages.
+For further details, see Parker (2009)

+Fig. 2 Variations in climate in the Arabian Peninsula over the past 350,000 years (after Parker 2009).
+The curve represents the probability of wetter climate intervals based on the number of dated indicators for a at least for the last 350,000 years (McClure 1976; Schultz and Whitney 1986; Sanlaville 1992; Parker et al. 2006; Fleitmann et al. 2007; Parker and Rose 2008; Parker 2009; Crassard et al. 2013; Rosenberg et al. 2013; Fig. 2).

-The principal driver of climate change in the Arabian Peninsula during the Quaternary was shifts in the ITCZ (the Inter-Tropical Convergence Zone) associated with the glacial-interglacial cycle, which led periodically to northwards incursion of the Indian Ocean Monsoon (IOM) weather system.
+The principal driver of climate change in the Arabian Peninsula during the Quaternary was shifts in the intertropical convergence zone (ITCZ) associated with the glacial-interglacial cycle, which led periodically to northward incursion of the Indian Ocean monsoon (IOM) weather system.
 Today, rainfall associated with the IOM falls mainly on the southern edge of the Arabian Peninsula, especially in the coastal regions of Oman, and extends as far north as Jizan in Saudi Arabia, with high rainfall over the Asir and Yemeni highlands in the southwest.
-This northwards shift during the Pleistocene brought increased rainfall to present-day desert regions throughout Arabia, activating networks of stream channels, and creating numerous shallow lakes of greater or lesser extent across desert regions such as the Rub al-Khali, the Mundafan Basin and the Nafud in the north.
+This northward shift during the Pleistocene brought increased rainfall to presentday desert regions throughout Arabia, activating networks of stream channels and creating numerous shallow lakes of greater or lesser extent across desert regions such as the Rub al-Khali, the Mundafan Basin and the Nafud in the north.
 An additional influence may have been the extension southwards of the Mediterranean cyclonic system, bringing winter rainfall into areas further south than is the case today.